Is there a "one size fits all"?

 The problem with Emacs though is that it’s unusable for a human using a conventional computer keyboard.
 My every attempt to use Emacs for a prolonged period of time resulted in terrible pain in my fingers, especially pinkies.
 It’s simply unbearable.
 I gave it a lot of thought, and it looks like I need to either use a custom keyboard or have my hands surgically switched, left to right and vice versa, so that I can use thumbs to press

 <Ctrl>.
-Hand surgery seems to be a little bit too radical a solution for me, and using custom keyboard is not an option either: I need to be able to use my laptop, too1.
+Hand surgery seems to be a little bit too radical a solution for me, and using a custom-made keyboard is not an option either: I need to be able to use my laptop, too1.

 A very common solution among Emacs users seems to be programmatically switching